Website Victor Valley College

 • Modern equipment and communication tools used for business functions and program, project, and task coordination, including computers and software programs relevant to work performed.

-• Recommend and implement goals, objectives, practices, policies, procedures, and work standards.
+• Develop and implement goals, objectives, practices, policies, procedures, and work standards.

-• Provide administrative, management, and professional leadership for the department.
+• Provide administrative and professional leadership for the division.

 • Develop and monitor budgets and effectively utilize resources.

 • Develop and modify curriculum to meet student and community needs.

 • Plan, organize, develop, and evaluate division programs and services.